osamaashraf6/convert-txt-to-audio-app/README.md

 ### Key Features <a name="key-features"></a>

-- [x] I added the functionality for this app👍.
+- [x] I added the functionality for the speech app👍.
-- [x] I converted this project from using the class based components into using the function component and hooks💯.
+- [x] The user can be able to type any thing and click at the button and the app will read the text for him💯.